schemedoc/surveys/surveys/unreadable-objects.md

 | Sagittarius    | `#<...>` | no        |
 | STklos         | `#[...]` | YES?      |
 | (Common Lisp)  | `#<...>` | no        |

+**Skippable** means that the written stand-in object can be parsed as an S-expression (using the syntax of that implementation) and therefore skipped to find more S-expressions in the same stream.

 ## Conflicts